 Ketone: False positive results may occur with highly pigmented urine specimens or those containing large amounts of levodopa metabolites.
 Compounds such as mesna (2-mercaptoethane sulfonic acid) that contain sulfhydryl groups may cause false positives or an atypical reaction.

 Specific Gravity: Highly buffered alkaline urines may cause low readings.
 Elevated specific gravity readings may be obtained in the presence of moderate quantities of protein.

-IV.
-Associated Document(s):

-Policy Number 07 WT 1310

-Joint commission standards:

-WT.01.01.01

-WT.02.01.01

-Reference(s):
+V. Reference(s):

-Bayer/Siemens Multistix 10 SG package insert, Siemens Healthcare Diagnostics Inc., Tarrytown, NY 10591-5097 USA

-Clinitek Status Operator’s Manual, Bayer HealthCare LLC, Subsidiary of Bayer Corporation, Tarrytown, NY 10591-5097 USA

-Siemens Chek-Stix package insert, Siemens Healthcare Diagnostics Inc., Tarrytown NY 10591-5097 USA